 Practical Completion Inspection 2 (or PCI2)

-Once the final payment has been received your Client Liaison will arrange a meeting to hand over your keys and explain your warranties and the maintenance period of your home.
+Once the final payment has been received your Client Liaison will arrange a meeting as part of the building handover procedure to physically hand over your keys and explain your warranties and the maintenance period of your home.
 You will need to arrange home insurance prior to your bank releasing the final payment as the builder’s insurance is no longer active.

 Perform any owner works and move in

 If you are painting your home you can do it now.
-Then get ready to move in and enjoy your brand new home!
+Then get ready to go through the house handover, move in and enjoy your brand new home!